foundersandcoders/coursebook/src/course/syllabus/application/project-gallery/learning-outcomes.md

 - [ ] Understand how to structure a stylesheet
 - [ ] Use CSS Flexbox to build a dynamic layout
-- [ ] Apply styles to elements, classes and id’s
+- [ ] Apply styles to elements, classes and IDs
 - [ ] Use media queries and responsive units in CSS to make the content adapt to different screen sizes

 ## JavaScript

-- [ ] Understand what a Javascript function is, and how to write one
+- [ ] Understand what a JavaScript function is, and how to write one
 - [ ] Reuse a function to perform repeated tasks in your code
 - [ ] Assign values to variables
 - [ ] Reassign a value to an already declared variable